telerik/winforms-docs/controls/buttons/repeatbutton/repeatbutton.md

 ---
 title: Overview
-page_title: RepeatButton | UI for WinForms Documentation
+page_title: RepeatButton - WinForms RepeatButton Control
-description: RadRepeatButton provides press-and-hold functionality and it is an ideal UI element for allowing users to control an increasing or decreasing value, such as volume or brightness.
+description: WinForms RepeatButton provides press-and-hold functionality and it is an ideal UI element for allowing users to control an increasing or decreasing value, such as volume or brightness.
 slug: winforms/buttons/repeatbutton
 tags: repeatbutton
 published: True